benclark62/World_Weather_Analysis/README.md

 ## Module 6 Challenge

-The purpose of this exercise was to leverage multiple Python functions to
+The purpose of this exercise was to leverage multiple Python functions to:
 - generate random latitude and longitude coordinates
 - use the citipy module to identify the cities closest to the random latitude and longitude coordinates
 - retrieve weather data for each city via an OpenWeatherMap.org API call